-Residents were facilitated with a choice of meals and drinks and told the inspector that the food was always good.
+Residents were facilitated with a choice of meals and drinks and told the inspector that the food was very good.
 A small number of residents chose to have meals in their rooms.
-Staff were open to the potential of modified diets and special diets as a practice which could be restrictive; however, there were good levels of supervision and staff were knowledgeable of residents swallow and dietary needs.

 The centre had an external smoking area which was freely accessible to residents who wished to smoke.
-The inspector spoke with a person using the smoking area who confirmed that they could use this facility at any time of their choosing through the front door.
+The inspector spoke with a person using the smoking area who confirmed that they could use this facility at any time they wished.
+The resident informed the inspector that they could ask a staff member any time to take them to the smoking area as they required assistance and supervision while smoking for their own safety.
 They had access to their own cigarettes and said that they were never prevented from doing anything that they wanted to do in the centre.